qwreey/vscode-install.sh/README.md

 # vscodeInstaller.sh

-Fastest, easiest way to install Microsoft offical Visual Studio Code build.
+Fastest, easiest way to install Microsoft offical Visual Studio Code build in linux.

 What is included?